 Balsamic glaze or balsamic reduction is the result of cooking down balsamic vinegar until it is thickened to a syrupy consistency, comparable to maple syrup.

 Balsamic vinegar or aceto balsamico is an Italian vinegar made from grape must.
-It is very dark in colour, almost black, and has a very concentrated and intense flavour.
+It is very dark in colour, almost black, and has a very concentrated and intense flavor.
 The original balsamic vinegar is traditionally made in Modena, a city in the Italian region of Emilia Romagna.
 This vinegar already has a pretty strong, intense and delicious taste.
 Reducing the vinegar by cooking it down only intensifies its beautiful aroma.
 While other vinegars are tart, tangy and have a stronger acidity, balsamic vinegar has a naturally sweet aroma and is less acidic which makes it a very pleasant condiment.

 Which ingredients to use

 - Balsamic vinegar: As there are various types of balsamic vinegar available, be sure to use one of a good quality.
 But, it definitely does not have to be the most expensive one, by any means.
-Boiling it down intensifies the flavour, so start with the one you prefer and you’ll end up with an amazing tasting glaze.
+Boiling it down intensifies the flavor, so start with the one you prefer and you’ll end up with an amazing tasting glaze.

 - Sweetener of choice (optional): It is up to you if you’d like to add a sweetener as this recipe does not call for adding any as you can make a delicious balsamic reduction using just the vinegar all on its own.
 However, it does intensify the sweetness and helps to thicken the glaze.
 You can use white or brown sugar, honey or maple syrup.